Referring to literature, business, social sciences, humanities

 - In the discussion or conclusion chapter/s or section/s, you can discuss literature to show the broader significance of the results, or signal further questions or issues raised by the results or argument, or by your creative practice.

-Research writing is different from undergraduate writing because its audience is expert discipline peers.
-Research writing is also unique in that it aims to contribute to a global scholarly debate among discipline peers about the problem space of the research.
-Research writing does not follow the style adopted in text books and undergraduate academic writing, in which the task is to teach a topic to a novice reader, or to demonstrate knowledge to a lecturer.
+Research writing is unique in that it aims to contribute to a global scholarly debate among discipline peers about the problem space of the research.
+Research writing does not follow the style adopted in text books for instance, in which the task is to teach a topic to a novice reader.
 Research writing aims to contribute new knowledge to an expert scholarly audience, among whom the author is, implicitly, a peer.

 In the opening paragraphs and sections of the thesis, exegesis or journal article, literature is used to substantiate claims about a problem, context, conundrum or issue that justifies or contextualises the research.
 It is the only part of research writing which uses literature purely to describe an aspect of the topic.